stefanjudis/grunt-phantomas/README.md

 Type: `Boolean`
 Default value: `true`

 If you want to use `grunt-phantomas` without generating a UI for the data, this is an option to switch off the visualization interface.
-If set to false only the JSON data will be outputted at `options.indexPath + '/data/'`.
+If set to false only defined data format will be outputted at `options.indexPath + '/data/'`.

 #### options.output
 Type: `String`
 Default value: `json`

-Choose to output CSV or JSON.
+Choose to output CSV or JSON files.
 The default is JSON.
-The buildUi option does not work with the CSV format.
+The buildUi option does not work with the CSV format. *You have to set `buildUi` to `false`, if you want to write CSV files only*.

 #### options.group